hzget/hzget.github.io/notes/rust/concepts/lifetime.md

 whether all borrows are valid.

 > Wherever ***borrowing*** happens, the ***lifetime*** should be considered.

+Most of the time, lifetimes are implicit and inferred.
+But we must annotate lifetimes when the lifetimes of references could be related in a few different ways.

 When returning a reference from a function, the lifetime parameter for the return type needs to match the lifetime parameter for one